sanderklokk/Buildings-CO2-map/README.md

 port=5432

 ```
-2. create a file called ```.my_pgpass``` in your home folder and add configure the authentication credentials for the database like this:
+2. create a file called ```.my_pgpass``` in your home folder for linux or in %APPDATA%/postgresql/ for windows and add configure the authentication credentials for the database like this:

 ``` bash
 localhost:5432:buildingsc02-dev:<username>:<password> #change username and password to match your user